 gnocchi di spinaci e ricotta: made with spinach and ricotta.

-gnocchi di susine: gnocchi filled with prunes, topped with melted butter, cinnamon and bread crumbs (Friuli).
+gnocchi di susine: potato gnocchi filled with damask plums, topped with melted butter, cinnamon and bread crumbs (Friuli).
+Also spelled gnochi de' susini or gnocchi alle prugne.
+Tastes better than it looks!